-Mr. Sy, 65 years old, Filipino, was elected to the Board on 9 June 2009.
+Mr. Sy, 66 years old, Filipino, was elected to the Board on 9 June 2009.
 Previously, he served as director of the Company from April 1996 to April 1998 and from June 1999 to December 23, 2008.
 Mr. Sy was Corporate Secretary of the Company from July 1994 until 31 March 2011.
-Mr. Sy concurrently serves in the boards of Megaworld Corporation and First Oceanic Property Management, Inc. He is Director and the Corporate Secretary of Asia Finest Cuisine, Inc. and the Corporate Secretary of Empire East Communities, Inc. Mr. Sy previously worked as Advertising Manager of Consolidated Distillers of the Far East, Inc., Creative Director of AdCentrum Advertising, Inc., Copy Chief of Admakers, Inc. and Peace Advertising Corporation and Creative Associate of Adformatix, Inc. Mr. Sy graduated with honors from the Ateneo de Manila University with the degree of Bachelor of Arts in Communication Arts.
+Mr. Sy concurrently serves in the boards of publicly-listed Megaworld Corporation.
+He is a Director of Eastin Holdings and First Oceanic Property Management, Inc. He is also a Director and the Corporate Secretary of Asia Finest Cuisine, Inc. and the Corporate Secretary of Empire East

+Communities, Inc. Mr. Sy previously worked as Advertising Manager of Consolidated Distillers of the Far East, Inc., Creative Director of AdCentrum Advertising, Inc., Copy Chief of Admakers, Inc. and Peace Advertising Corporation and Creative Associate of Adformatix, Inc. Mr. Sy graduated with honors from the Ateneo de Manila University with the degree of Bachelor of Arts in Communication Arts.

-Evelvn G. Cacho
+Evelyn G. Cacho

-Director/Vice President for Finance
+Director/Senior Vice President

-Ms. Cacho, 53 years old, Filipino, has served as director of the Company since February 20, 2009.
-Ms. Cacho has served as Vice President for Finance of the Company since February 2001.
+Ms. Cacho, 54 years old, Filipino, has served as director of the Company since February 20, 2009.
 Ms. Cacho joined the Company in February 1995.
 She currently serves as director of the Company's subsidiaries, Empire East Communities, Inc., Laguna BelAir School, Inc., Sonoma Premier Land, Inc., Valle Verde Properties, Inc. and Sherman Oak Holdings, Inc. She concurrently serves as Director in PSE-listed Suntrust Home Developers, Inc. She also holds the position of Treasurer of Megaworld Central Properties, Inc. and Megaworld Newport Property Holdings, Inc. She is the Assistant Corporate Secretary of Gilmore Property Marketing Associates, Inc. Prior to joining the Company, she had extensive experience in the fields of financial/operations audit, treasury and general accounting from banks, manufacturing and trading companies.
 Ms. Cacho has a bachelor's degree in Business Administration major in Accounting and is a certified public accountant by profession.